Grab a cup of tea and settle down for the annual year in books review – we could be here a while.

 Additions to favourite series?

-- The Moonflower Murders and A Line to Kill – both by Anthony Horowitz
+- The Twist of a Knife – by Anthony Horowitz

-- The Man Who Died Twice, by Richard Osman
+- The Bullet That Missed by Richard Osman

-- A long-awaited new Phryne Fisher, Death in Daylesford, by Kerry Greenwood
+- A new Phryne Fisher, Murder in Williamstown, by Kerry Greenwood

 Series I missed this year?